rubabzs/rubabzs.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m Rubab.
-I currently lead the data team at [BridgeLinx](https://www.crunchbase.com/organization/bridgelinx), a fast-growing logistics startup, where I focus on building robust data infrastructure and software to power AI/ML products.
-I also collaborate with business users to translate their challenges into data-driven solutions.
-With around six years of experience, I’ve worked across the entire data stack, tackling complex problems and designing efficient data systems that drive both technological execution and business value.
-I’ve come across many challenges along the way, and, while many have been solved, most stand open.
-There are always new puzzles to unravel in this ever-evolving field.
+Hi, I’m Rubab, currently leading the data team at [BridgeLinx]((https://www.crunchbase.com/organization/bridgelinx), a fast-growing logistics startup.
+My work centers on building scalable data infrastructure and software that power data-driven products.
+Prior to BridgeLinx, I worked at Finja, a leading fintech, where I engineered multiple AI/ML products and built and scaled their data team from scratch.
+With six years of experience across the entire data stack, I’ve solved complex problems and built efficient data systems that drive both technological innovation and business impact.
+However, the data landscape continues to evolve, and new challenges keep me excited to explore more.

-I earned my undergraduate degree in Computer Engineering from the University of Engineering & Technology, Lahore (UET), and my MS in Computer Science from Lahore University of Management Sciences (LUMS), Pakistan.
+I hold a BS in Computer Engineering from the University of Engineering & Technology (UET), Lahore, and an MS in Computer Science from Lahore University of Management Sciences (LUMS), Pakistan.
+I have also completed technical internships at [Outreachy](https://www.outreachy.org/), [CERN](https://home.cern/), and [Meta Opensource](https://opensource.fb.com/) (remote).

-<b>Research Interests:</b> Databases (both transactional and analytical), data warehouses, data storage systems, data management systems, data visualization, and data quality.
-<p><i>I believe that data should inform every decision made by humans and machines.</i></p>
+<b>Research Interests:</b> My research interests include databases (transactional and analytical), data storage and management systems, data visualization, and data quality.
+I believe that data should inform and drive decisions—whether by humans or machines.

-<b>Communities:</b> I enjoy contributing to and engaging myself in open-source communities to learn from the diverse set of design principles, coding practices, and the collaboration driven by people.
-Some of the projects I have contributed to: [Ceph](https://ceph.io/en/), [Osquery](https://www.osquery.io/), [Docker](https://www.docker.com/).
+<b>Communities</b>: I enjoy contributing to open-source communities, learning from diverse design principles and coding practices.
+Some of the projects I’ve contributed to include [Ceph](https://ceph.io/en), [Osquery](https://www.osquery.io/), and [Docker](https://www.docker.com/).

+</b>Initiatives:</b>:
+I’m passionate about tackling challenges unique to developing countries and creating solutions that make a positive impact.
+I co-founded a startup aimed at helping students and young graduates find accommodations—though it didn’t succeed, it provided invaluable experience.
+At Finja, I launched Pakistan’s first P2P lending platform, enabling small businesses to access capital while offering mid-tier investors a chance to earn.
+I also contributed to drafting regulations with the SECP to protect SMEs and built the country’s first data-driven credit engine for undocumented SMEs.
+Currently, at BridgeLinx, I’m focused on solving issues that directly benefit truck drivers in Pakistan.

 Here is my full [CV](http://rubabzs.github.io/files/Rubab_Zahra_Sarfraz_CV.pdf).